In today’s post, I will provide an overview of the Joint Service Commendation Medal.

 These are just a few…there are many more.
 While at war in Iraq and Afghanistan, smaller Joint bases were normally established.
-It is imperative that are military forces work together, and they can do that better if they are near each other.
+It is imperative that our military forces work together, and they can do that better if they are in close proximity to each other.

-In today’s post, we are going to look at a medal that was established recognizing service people who went above and beyond in Joint service.
+In the paragraphs below, we are going to look at a medal that was established recognizing service people who went above and beyond while serving in Joint service.
 This is 10 things you should know about the Joint Service Commendation Medal.

-3: The design.
 A laurel wreath encircles the green enameled hexagons.
-They are 4 hexagons joined together representing joint military service.
+They are four hexagons joined together representing joint military service.
 The top hexagon has 13 stars and in the center is the Eagle from the seal of the Department of Defense.
-The Eagle is grasping 3 arrows and has a shield on its breast.
+The Eagle is grasping three arrows and has a shield on its breast.
 The wreath and outer edge of the green enamel is gold.
 The ribbon holds stripes of green, white and blue.
 On the back is the inscription: For Military Merit.
 Between Military and Merit is a place where the recipient’s name can be engraved.

 World War II

-6: If in combat.
 If the Joint Service Commendation Medal is awarded to a service member who received it due to his/her actions in combat operations, a “V” device will be given also to be put on the ribbon.
-This shows that it was during combat procedures.
+This shows that it was during combat operations.

 Major Jason Richards, United States Army, distinguished himself above and beyond his call of duty with exceptional meritorious service on or about June 16th, 2009.